-Employees have reshaped their expectations in a post-pandemic world, prioritizing their well-being and demanding employers align with their needs.
-Given that employee wellness is a predictor of numerous business outcomes, such as employee engagement, customer engagement, turnover, and workplace safety, companies must invest in their most valuable asset—their employees— to achieve success.
+Given that employee wellness is a predictor of numerous business outcomes, such as employee engagementcustomer engagement, turnover, and workplace safety, companies must invest in their most valuable asset—their employees—to achieve success.

 One of the most effective ways to do this is to implement a holistic wellness program.
-By addressing all dimensions of well-being, these programs optimize employees’ health on every level, demonstrating authentic care and optimizing their performance.
-This article explores eight transformative benefits of wellness programs that strengthen employee health while enriching the workplace.
+By addressing all dimensions of well-being, these programs support employees’ health on every level, demonstrating authentic care and optimizing their work performance.

-- To measure the success of a wellness program, organizations should shift to a value-on-investment (VOI) framework.
+• Measuring success: To measure the success of a wellness program, organizations should shift to a value-on-investment (VOI) framework.
+This is an alternative measurement approach to return on investment (ROI) that assesses the broader impact of programs beyond financial returns.

 1. Improves Employee Health